Japanese Beetle Information for Landscape Professionals

 Background

-Japanese beetle (Popilla japonica) is an invasive, regulated pest under the Plant Protection Act, which feeds on the roots of turf grass and the foliage of more than 300 plant species.
-This pest could cause serious harm to BC’s agricultural sector and ecosystem, and could cause significant damage to food crops, lawns, landscapers, golf courses, gardens and parks.
+Japanese beetle (Popilla japonica) is an invasive pest that feeds on the roots of turf grass and the foliage of more than 300 plant species.
+This pest could cause serious harm to BC’s agricultural sector and ecosystem, and can significantly damage food crops, lawns, landscapes, golf courses, gardens, and parks.
+For these reasons, it is a regulated pest under the Plant Protection Act.

 Japanese beetle was first detected in the False Creek area of Vancouver in July 2017.
-Since the initial detection, the Canadian Food Inspection Agency (CFIA) has participated in a multi-partner eradication response to limit the spread of the pest into other parts of BC, to successfully eradicate its presence, and to maintain BC’s pest-free regulatory status.
-The response partners include:
+Since the initial detection, the BCLNA has participated in a multi-partner eradication response to limit the spread of the pest into other parts of BC, to successfully eradicate its presence, and to maintain BC’s pest-free regulatory status.

 CFIA Pest Factsheet